 When my ex-husband and I announced we’d be separating, our three kids had three different reactions.
-Of course, part of these was because they are three different people, but I think some of was due to their different ages.
-They were all heartbroken, yes, but it hit my teenager the hardest, I could tell.
+Of course they are three different people so that is not really surprising.
+But I also think that some of the difference in their reactions was due to their different ages.
+They were, of course, all heartbroken, yes, but it hit my teenager the hardest, I could tell.

 After the initial shock of the situation wore off, he returned to his normal self a little bit too quickly.
 He didn’t want to talk about it.
 He said it really didn’t affect him and he was fine with the change, but as his mother, I knew better.
 I could see the signs he was hurting even if he wasn’t able to verbalize what was going on inside his head– I don’t even think he fully understood it.